5 Things You Should Know About Travel Insurance

 Now, Go Travel!
 Break a Leg!

-Just kidding.
-I just mean “Good luck” for your travels and hope that you never need to use travel insurance.
+Kidding.
+I just mean “Good luck” for your travels and hope that you never need to use travel insurance.
 I’m still of the opinion that for most of us, most of the time, we probably need some form of it.
-Just enough for a bit of peace of mind and to avoid getting into a huge debt if anything awful happens while we’re traveling.
+Just enough for a bit of peace of mind and to avoid getting into huge debt if anything awful happens while we’re traveling.
 It’s better that an accident turns into a great tale to tell later on than a financial burden.

 As somebody who has spent the last 5 days and counting in the hospital (my boyfriend has Dengue Fever), I’m pleased that we have travel insurance.